saeedalam/jump-to-go/chapters/Chapter-29-Go-for-Production.md

 - Writes to stdout/stderr for container log collection

 By following these container patterns and optimization techniques, you'll create Docker images for your Go applications that are small, secure, and production-ready.

+## **29.3 Orchestrating Go Applications with Kubernetes**

+While containerization provides a consistent packaging format, orchestration systems like Kubernetes manage how those containers run in production.
+This section explores how to effectively deploy and manage Go applications in Kubernetes environments.